 and a Walmart, and the school itself is filled with Jerk Jocks

 , Corrupt Hicks

-more interested in lining their pockets than teaching, Alpha Bitches
+more interested in lining their pockets, abusing their students, and drilling conservative values into them than teaching, Alpha Bitches

-, rich assholes who can't care less about education and bought their way in, fundamentalists
+, rich assholes who can’t care less about education and bought their way in

 who constantly teach lies and intolerance in the classroom